exercism/ruby/README.md

 ### BookKeeping::VERSION

 For some, even perhaps many, of the exercises, you will find a reference to the `BookKeeping` module, but this is only included when tests have been generated; see [Generated Test Suites](#generated-test-suites).
+This `VERSION` number helps make sure exercise solvers and exercise reviewers know which revision of the test suite they are talking about, and it theoretically helps avoid reviewer feedback like *"Your solution doesn't make the tests pass."*.

 ### Canonical Data